top of page

 Fosters Inclusivity:

-Flower arranging and plant related activities can be enjoyed by people of all ages, abilities and skill levels.
-They can be done while standing, sitting at a table, seated in a wheelchair and while propped up in bed.
+Flower arranging and plant-related activities can be enjoyed by people of all ages, abilities, and skill levels.
+They can be done standing, sitting at a table, seated in a wheelchair, and while propped up in bed.
 It’s also an activity that can span generations, with grandchildren or students working alongside seniors.

 Improves Mood:

-Nature can generate positive emotions like calmness, joy and creativity.
+Nature generates positive emotions like calmness, joy, and creativity.
 A 2005 behavioral study out of Rutgers University determined that flowers can improve emotional health, positively affect social behavior, and help us feel more overall satisfaction with life.

 Reduces Stress, Anxiety and Depression: